teniii/Lab-Introduction-to-robotics/Matrix Game/README.md

 try the hard mode, it will be a timer involved and a buzzer that will put them under pressure.
 Depending on the level, the score will be calculated accordingly.
-In the menu you can start the game, end it,see general info, see the highscore and settings.
+In the menu you can start the game, end it, see general info, see the highscore and settings.